tao-pr/carracing-aigym/README.md

 # If you are doing this part of a hackathon

-* Order pizza and beer/coke
+* Please order pizza and beer/coke for the break
-* Don't shower
+* Please don't shower
+* Please don't straight copy a solution from the internet.
+But feel free to be inspired